k3s-io/k3s/docs/adrs/deprecating-and-removing-flags.md

 ## Context

+Upstream Kubernetes has a [flag deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecating-a-flag-or-cli).
+For admin-facing components, flags must function for at 1 minor release after their deprecation before they are removed.

 Historically, the policy around removing flags was to maintain flag compatibility for two minor releases before making any breaking changes.
 For example, flag would be:
 - Supported in v1.17